kite-sdk/kite/cdk-data/src/site/markdown/design.md

 1. The patch version is incremented if only backward-compatible bug fixes are introduced.
-1. The minor version is incremented when backward-compaatible features are added to the public API, parts of the public API are deprecated, or when changes are made to private code.
+1. The minor version is incremented when backward-compatible features are added to the public API, parts of the public API are deprecated, or when changes are made to private code.
 Patch level changes may also be included.
 1. The major version is incremented when backward-incompatible changes are made.